-- It is important that a family member or friend be present. - Your nurse and physiotherapist will review your discharge instructions with you. - Discharge from the hospital is generally late morning, before lunchtime. - You will receive a discharge prescription for an anticoagulant and analgesic.
+- It is important that a family member or friend be present. - Your nurse and physiotherapist will review your discharge instructions with you. - You will receive a discharge prescription for an anticoagulant and analgesic.

 If you are traveling a long distance: